cotarr/gas-hexprint-example/README.md

 cd gas-hexprint-example
 ```

 - 2) Compile the program by typing `make`.
-Check the output for errors
+Check the output for errors.
+Assembler listing files will also be created.

 ```
 $ make